What Does Addiction Recovery Look Like for You?

 The Benefits of Recovery

 Recover can be many things, depending on your individual situation.
-But in our experience, we’ve found our clients benefit in a variety of ways:
+But in our experience, we’ve found our patients benefit in a variety of ways:

 Regain Control of Your Life – By choosing recovery, you can break the bonds of alcohol and drugs that control you now.
 You will see the world with a whole new perspective.
 As you progress through treatment, you’ll learn to cope on your own and live life the way you decide, no longer bound by your addiction.